SarthakDudhe/Internship_task_3/README.md

-# Regenerate and save the README file now that the tool is available again
-readme_content = """
 # 🏠 House Price Predictor using Linear Regression

 This project uses **Linear Regression** to predict house prices based on various features such as area, number of bedrooms, bathrooms, and amenities.